Consumers want to connect with local businesses.

 Let me show you how local link building works, why it matters, and how you can start building your own link profile.

 What Is Link Building for Local SEO?

-Link building refers to acquiring links from other websites back to yours.
+Link building refers to the process of acquiring links from other websites back to your own.
 These links are known as “backlinks,” “inbound links,” or “incoming links,” and they help to drive traffic to your website.

 Why Link Building for Local SEO Matters

 There are three major reasons local link building matters.

 First, Google considers the number of backlinks you have when determining your page rank.
 The higher the number of quality backlinks you have, the better your chances of securing a page one ranking.
 Over 67.6 percent of clicks go to the first five organic search results!

 Second, link building for local SEO helps you drive specific, highly targeted search engine traffic to your website.
 By targeting the right traffic, you’re more likely to draw people who are serious about making a purchase.

 Finally, link building for local SEO is a great way to build your brand’s visibility organically.
 It takes, on average, seven brand impressions before someone takes action (the marketing “Rule of 7” as it’s colloquially known).
 Better brand visibility helps you nurture prospects.

 Are you ready to get started on building your backlinks?
 Here are my top six strategies.